Library@esplanade

-library@esplanade (Chinese: 滨海艺术中心图书馆) was a public library managed by Singapore's National Library Board.
+library@esplanade (Chinese: 滨海艺术中心图书馆) was a public library managed by Singapore's National Library Board (NLB).
 It was located on the third floor of Esplanade Mall at Marina Centre, sited within Singapore's Downtown Core.

 library@esplanade was Singapore's first public library for the performing arts (music, dance, theatre and film).
 It was also one of the few libraries in the world to be located within a performing arts complex, and was the second specialised boutique library in Singapore, after library@orchard.

 Background and history

 library@esplanade was established as part of the Government of Singapore's plan to develop the nation into a renaissance city of the 21st century.
 The objective of the library was to bring the performing arts to the general public and vice versa.
 Its specialised book collections, programmes and information services seek to enhance the understanding and appreciation of the performing arts for people from all walks of life with the aim of demystifying the arts as an elitist luxury.

 The library was officially opened on 12 September 2002, by Khaw Boon Wan, then Senior Minister of State for Transport and Information, Communications and the Arts.